 It takes around one hour for the effects of Viagra to kick in, so you should take Viagra around 60 minutes before sex.
 Food can affect the time it takes for sildenafil to work, so you may wish to take tablets on an empty stomach.
 Alcohol can also reduce the amount of blood that reaches the penis, which can reduce your ability to achieve an erection.
 Try to avoid more than two units of alcohol to increase the chances of Viagra working quicker.

-On average, Viagra works for four hours.
+On average, the effects of Viagra last for four hours.
 This does not mean that you will have a permanent erection for four hours, but within this timeframe, you will be able to achieve and maintain an erection when you are sexually stimulated.
 This can depend on factors such as:

 For most men, 50mg of Viagra is enough to provide the desired effect.
 However, if you find that the 50mg dose is not working well for you, you should speak to your doctor about increasing the dose to 100mg.

 Viagra doesn’t work if you are not sexually stimulated.
 Viagra is not an aphrodisiac and will not increase your desire for sex.
 Your libido is influenced by different biological, psychological, and social elements.
 If you experience a lack of sexual desire, it could be due to such factors as a low testosterone level, stress, or sleep deprivation.
-Viagra works when you are aroused but are experiencing ED and have difficulty achieving and maintaining an erection.
+Viagra only works when you are aroused, experiencing ED and have difficulty achieving and maintaining an erection.

-If you are aroused but Viagra is not working, you can make lifestyle changes or try alternative medications and treatments.
+If you are aroused but Viagra is not working, you can make lifestyle changes or try alternative medications and treatments for erectile dysfunction.

-There are certain behavioural changes that have been successful in reducing or eliminating the occurrence of ED.
+Certain behavioural changes have been successful in reducing or eliminating the occurrence of ED.
 For example, weight loss and increasing physical activity are known to improve erectile function.

-If Viagra is not working for you, there are other alternative tablets that can be considered.
+If Viagra is not working for you, other alternative tablets can be considered.
 If advanced planning creates anxiety, different formulations have faster onset times or last longer, giving you more flexibility to schedule a sexual encounter.

 Remember, a heavy meal can delay or prevent absorption into your system, so Viagra should be taken on an empty stomach, or with a light meal.
-Since Viagra works for up to four hours, there is no need to rush.
+Since the effects of Viagra last for up to four hours, there is no need to rush.
 You should be able to have a light meal and a drink or two while the medication starts to work.
 Avoid more than 2 units of alcohol, as excess alcohol can reduce the chances of getting an erection.

 Next, you need to become aroused so that your brain will start the process that fills your penis with blood.
 Sexual thoughts and physical stimulation release nitric oxide, a neurotransmitter that triggers the process of achieving an erection.
 Relaxing and engaging in foreplay can help to get in the mood and ease your mind, increasing the chances of Viagra working.

 When you experience positive results on a regular basis, your confidence will grow.
-With experience, you will develop a routine you can depend on so that Viagra works to give you the best personal results.
+With experience, you will develop a routine you can depend on so that Viagra gives you the best personal results.

 Since Viagra first introduced itself to the market in 1998, it has been used safely by millions of men.
 The most common side effects are headaches, hot flashes, and dizziness, but many men have minimal or no adverse reactions.
 Viagra should not be taken if you take nitrates for chest pain.
 As with any medication, consult your doctor or pharmacist to be sure it is right for you.